 Publish from data store items in the portal

-- Database data store items—You, the data store item owner, can bulk publish feature layers and map image layers that reference the data in a database accessed through the data store item.
+- Database data store items—You, the data store item owner, can bulk publish feature layers and map image layers that reference the data accessed through the data store item if the data source is a database or enterprise geodatabase.

-- Folder and cloud data store items—You and anyone you share the data store item with can create imagery layers from folder and cloud data store items.
+- Folder and cloud data store items—You and anyone you share the data store item with can create imagery layers from folder and cloud storage data store items.
 The imagery layers reference the image files accessible through the data store.
-You can also load precreated caches to folder or cloud data store items and publish a tile, vector tile, or scene layer that references the cache in the data store store.
+You can also load precreated caches to the folders or cloud storage locations and publish a tile, vector tile, or scene layer that references the cache in those locations.

 Publish using ArcGIS API for Python